 Can My Criminal Defense Attorney Get Me into a Substance Abuse Treatment Program Instead of Jail If I’m Convicted?

 Each year, thousands of people in Michigan are sentenced to jail or prison for felony and misdemeanor criminal convictions.
 It is estimated by the Michigan Department of Corrections that approximately two-thirds of all defendants have some form of substance abuse issue.
-Some judges understand that drug and alcohol addictions play a significant role in people committing crimes and that without treatment, they will return to court for another case in the future.
-Other judges, either ignore this undeniable truth or just don’t care.
+Some judges understand that drug and alcohol addictions play a significant role in people committing crimes.
+Without treatment, they will return to court for another case in the future.
+Other judges either ignore this undeniable truth or don’t care.
 A persuasive defense lawyer gives a defendant their greatest hope of getting a judge to consider substance abuse treatment instead of jail.

 If you do not have private insurance to cover drug treatment or a private in-patient stay, you will have to wait to be “placed” at a facility by court order.
 The vast majority of defendants do not have such insurance, and therefore it is up to your attorney to make sure you get placed into a facility by the judge.